 - NB: The SSHRC deadline is early this year on October 1, so the internal deadlines are adjusted accordingly.

-- The completed MRA form must be submitted to Research Services by 9 am on Wednesday, September 23, 2020.
+- The completed MRA form must be submitted to Research Services by noon on Wednesday, September 22, 2021.

 SSHRC Insight Grants provide up to $400,000 over 2-5 years for long-term research initiatives in the social sciences and humanities.
 Proposals may involve any disciplines, thematic areas, approaches or subject areas eligible for SSHRC funding, and where applicable may indicate their relevance to SSHRC’s priority areas.
 There is no separate funding envelope for new scholars and the adjudication process makes no distinction between new and regular scholars.